Accurate time tracking is critical to maximizing business and employee performance.

 2. Choose Time Categories and Activities You Want to Track

-Now that you know why tracking time is imperative, you must select the time categories and activities you want to track.
+Now that you know the ease of time tracking, you must choose the time categories and activities you want to track.

-Then, include supporting tasks like training, support, or maintenance work.
-You can even group activities into a joint category, named “other” or something similar.
+Additionally, include supporting tasks such as training, support, or maintenance work.
+It may also be useful to group certain activities under a category such as “other” or something comparable.

 - Get real-time updates on employee hours

-- Use GPS and webcam to track activities
+- Use GPS and webcam features to track activities

-- Create one or more job codes for employees and map time spent on each one
+- Create one or more employee job codes and record the time spent on each.

 3. Explain The Value of Tracking Time to Your Team

-Demonstrate the benefits of time tracking by using cost-benefit analysis and turnaround time statistics to create a conducive environment where your team will be aware of and understand the value of tracking time.
+Doing so can create an environment where your team will appreciate and understand the value of tracking time.

-You can support your point by showing the example of a peer company that’s recognized the value of tracking time, and demonstrate how it’s helping them.
+- You can support your point by showing the example of a peer company recognizing the value of tracking time and demonstrating how it’s helping them.
 For better clarity, use numbers.

-True leaders lead from the front.
+- True leaders lead from the front.
 If you are trying to get your team excited about time tracking, you can start by tracking your own time and prove how that’s helped you achieve more in less time.
-Transparency is a valuable tool in team management.

 4. Make Time Tracking a Part of Employees’ Objectives